E6

 Water Level Sensor / Float Switch Fault

-Display shows E6; unit may power on but will not start an ice-making cycle.
+The display shows E6; the unit may power on but will not start an ice-making cycle.

 Advertisements